roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

+===

- ****** Invasion of the Ghetto Sluts ****** byTheTalkMan© My neighborhood was being invaded by more and more black women, black women who loved to fuck.
+My neighborhood was being invaded by more and more black women, black women who loved to fuck.
 It seems like the neighbors saw this coming and went back down south to avoid it.
 Downtown was being invaded with the black strip club that Sydni and Monique owned.
 It seems like the invasion of the ghetto sluts had begun.
 And looking at the life I had now, living with and fucking multiple black women, I couldn't be happier.

  I wouldn't change a thing.